siddarthanath/Data-Science-Theory/README.md

 ## Note:
 *This project is &copy; by the written authors and hence any material cannot be copied directly.
 If you wish to use any code, images or written analysis, please email:* sidnath01@hotmail.com
 ## <ins>Repository Overview</ins>:
 This repository aims to give a deep understanding of machine learning and deep learning techniques.
-The focus will be on the following key sections:
+The key sections that will be tackled are:
 <br>
 1. Linear/Ridge Regression
 2. Logistic Regression